-Frank Bidart is the author of numerous collections of poetry, including Half-Light: Collected Poems (2017), Metaphysical Dog, which won the 2013 National Book Critics Circle Award and was a finalist for the National Book Award.
+Frank Bidart is the author of numerous collections of poetry, including Half-Light: Collected Poems (2017), for which Frank won the 2017 National Book Award for Poetry, Metaphysical Dog, which won the 2013 National Book Critics Circle Award and was a finalist for the National Book Award.
 His other books include include Watching the Spring Festival, Star Dust, Desire, a finalist for the Pulitzer Prize, and In the Western Night: Collected Poems 1965—90.
 He is also the co-editor of the Collected Poems of Robert Lowell.
 His many awards and honors include the Wallace Stevens Award, the Bollingen Prize, the Shelley Award from the Poetry Society of America, and The Paris Review’s first Bernard F. Conners Prize for “The War of Vaslav Nijinsky” in 1981.
 From 2003 to 2009, Bidart served as a chancellor of The Academy of American Poets

 HALF-LIGHT: COLLECTED POEMS 1965-2016 (2017)

-Gathered together, the poems of Frank Bidart perform one of the most remarkable transmutations of the body into language in contemporary literature.
+Winner of the 2017 National Book Award for Poetry, these poems of Frank Bidart’s perform one of the most remarkable transmutations of the body into language in contemporary literature.
 His pages represent the human voice in all its extreme registers, whether it’s that of the child-murderer Herbert White, the obsessive anorexic Ellen West, the tormented genius Vaslav Nijinsky, or the poet’s own.
 And in that embodiment is a transgressive empathy, one that recognizes our wild appetites, the monsters, the misfits, the misunderstood among us and inside us.
 Few writers have so willingly ventured to the dark places of the human psyche and allowed themselves to be stripped bare on the page with such candor and vulnerability.
 Over the past half century, Bidart has done nothing less than invent a poetics commensurate with the chaos and appetites of our experience.

 Half-light encompasses all of Bidart’s previous books, and also includes a new collection, Thirst, in which the poet austerely surveys his life, laying it plain for us before venturing into something new and unknown.
 Here Bidart finds himself a “Creature coterminous with thirst,” still longing, still searching in himself, one of the “queers of the universe.”